wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.2  : ??-Feb-2025 by wavemotion-dave
+  * Fixed Turbo 128K cart type so it doesn't inadvertently disable the cartridge port.
+  * Added Right-Side cart support for Atari800.
+  * Added Atari 5200 cart support for carts of 32K or less.
+  * Added new key maps for SHIFT and CONTROL to NDS keys.
+  * Massive simplification of the configuration handling for machine type.

 V4.1  : 25-Jan-2025 by wavemotion-dave
   * Refactor the OS Enable/Disable on XL/XE emulation to avoid moving large blocks of memory.
 Speeds up many games that swap the OS in/out.
   * Improved SIO/Disk handling - sound effects reduced in volume and now configurable (default is OFF).